 Four-part BBC One thriller Ridley Road is adapted from Jo Bloom’s 2014 novel of the same name by screenwriter-actor Sarah Solemani (Him & Her, No Offence).
 It’s the story of the fight against fascism in 1960s London.
 According to Solemani, the novel reveals “a darker side of Sixties London and the staggering contribution the Jewish community made in the battle against racism.”
 Newcomer Aggi O’Casey is joined by Eddie Marsan, Rory Kinnear, Samantha Spiro and more.

 The Tunnel’s writer Ben Richards has teamed up with World Productions (the folks behind Bodyguard and Line of Duty) on six-part series Showtrial.
-Coming to BBC One, it’s a legal drama that questions the role class, money and power play in justice being done.
+This BBC One legal drama questions the role class, money and power play in justice being done.
 The story treats the disappearance of a young working class student and the subsequent arrest and trial of the accused, “the arrogant daughter of a wealthy entrepreneur.”
-Filming began in April 2021, and you can read more about the cast here.
+Filming began in April 2021, and here’s our spoiler-filled exploration of the ending.

 The Amazing Mr Blunden (December)

-This BBC-HBO Max co-production boasts a great cast in Gugu Mbatha-Raw (Loki, Black Mirror – pictured above – Belle) and David Oyelowo (Selma, Les Misérables), and a hit psychological thriller as its source material.
-It’s to be a four-part limited series created by JP Delaney (one of Tony Strong’s pseudonyms), adapted from his novel of the same name.
-It’s about a woman given the chance to move into a stunning home on the condition that she obeys an exacting set of rules, and presumably things get murder-y from then on in.
+This BBC-HBO Max co-production boasted a great cast in Gugu Mbatha-Raw (Loki, Black Mirror, Belle) and David Oyelowo (Selma, Les Misérables), and a hit psychological thriller as its source material.
+It’s a four-part limited series created by JP Delaney (one of Tony Strong’s pseudonyms), adapted from his novel of the same name.
+It’s about a woman given the chance to move into a stunning home on the condition that she obeys an exacting set of rules…

 The Irregulars (March)